Improve Your Water Heaters Efficiency in Phoenix Arizona

 2. Showers preserve water over baths – When the shower is running and your relaxing, washing, it may seem like you are using a lot of water, but it is not as much compared to taking a bath.
 With a low-flow showerhead, you will use about 12.5 gallons of hot water per 5-minute shower, while the average bath requires around 45-80 gallons of water.

 3. Be sure to load the dishwasher and wash machine – I bet you did not realize that washing your dirty dishes by hand uses more hot water than washing your dishes in the dishwasher.
 Just make sure that you only wash full loads of dishes, load that appliance up and save a bunch of hot water.
 And when it comes to washing your clothes, even though your washing machine might have settings for smaller laundry loads, it is not as efficient as washing a full load.
 Washing full loads in either dish or clothes washer gets more work done with a lot less effort.

 4. Repair that leaky shower – If you have a leaky faucet and shower fixtures, it might mean you have much higher water consumption and waste.
 Just one leaky faucet can waste between 1000 and 2000 gallons of water a year.
 At about $0.01 per gallon, one faucet leaking hot water can cost you $10 to $20 dollars each year.
 With multiple leaking faucets, the cost can really add up.
 It might be worth checking that your shower doors are not leaking too.
 If they are, you could consider contacting a plumber to have a look at it or you could replace your doors with some more modern glass panels.
+To find a suitable plumber, a quick online search for ‘best plumbers near me‘ can provide numerous results and you can choose an option suited to you.
 Leaking showers can be dangerous over time, so be sure to get that checked.